 Social Events & Excursions

-This event, free of charge, is for PhD students attending EWASS in order to allow them to meet and exchange ideas.
+This event, free of charge, is for students attending EWASS in order to allow them to meet and exchange ideas

-We are pleased to offer you optional excursions during the conference to discover beauty or Prague and its surroundings.
+We are pleased to offer you optional excursions during the conference to discover the beauty of Liverpool and its surroundings.
 All tours are available for delegates as well as accompanying persons.
-Reserve your desired excursion by selecting number of tickets below.
-All excursions are based on minimum 12 participants (except the Astronomical tour).
+All excursions are based on a minimum of 20 participants.